 SIMULATIONS

 We used simulations to examine the performance of our model.
 Briefly, we simulated multivariate datasets with 72 time points (six years of data for monthly series) consisting of negative binomial observations (size = 1) for sets of series whose log linear predictors included a hierarchical seasonal pattern (where each series’ seasonal pattern was created by drawing from a global seasonal pattern with common Gaussian noise) and correlated latent trends.
 The trends followed a dynamic factor process in which factors evolved as random walks with drift and series’ loadings were drawn from a zero-centred multivariate Gaussian with a sparse covariance matrix.
-We investigated model sensitivity to missingness (proportion missing = 0, 10, or 50), dimensionality (number of series = 4 or 12) and trend strength (trend magnitude relative to seasonality = 0.3, for a moderate trend, or 0.7 for a strong trend).
+We investigated model sensitivity to missingness (proportion missing = 0, 10, or 50), dimensionality (number of series =1???, 4 or 12) and trend strength (trend magnitude relative to seasonality = 0.3, for a moderate trend, or 0.7 for a strong trend).
 Each simulated dataset was fit with the same set of three models.
 First, we fit a hierarchical gam using mgcv that included a random intercept per series (s(series, bs = ‘re’)), a cyclic smooth for global seasonality (s(season, m = 2, k = 12, bs = 'cc')), a local smooth for series-specific deviations from global seasonality (s(season, by = series, m = 1, k = 4)) and independent non-wiggly annual smooths (s(year, by = series, m = 1, k = 3, bs = 'gp')).
 We next fit a dynamic GAM (with K = half the number of series) with identical random effect and seasonal smooths but no yearly smooth (instead letting the dynamic factors model the trends).
-Finally, we fit a ‘null’ mvgam model that estimated random intercepts for each series (s(series, bs = 're')) but no seasonal smooth.
+Finally, we fit a ‘null’ mvgam model that only estimated random intercepts but no seasonal smooth.
 Negative binomial distributions were specified for each model.
 Each combination of missingness, dimensionality and trend strength was used to generate five replicate datasets, yielding a total of 60 simulations.
 For mgcv models, estimation of smoothing penalties was performed using restricted maximum likelihood (method = ‘REML’).
 For mvgam models we ran two MCMC chains for 10,000 iterations as burnin and collected 1000 samples from the joint posterior.

 The relative performances of each model were explored using out of sample forecasts.
 We trained models on the first five years of data (60 observations) and generated forecasts for the remaining year (12 observations).
 Probabilistic forecast performance was evaluated using a discrete version of the Rank Probability Score (DRPS; Gneiting and Raftery 2007) and coverage of 90% prediction intervals.
 Forecasts with lower DRPS and coverages closer to 0.9 were considered more accurate.